LefferTrochez/Sim2Real-Framework-Unitree-G1-Simulink-ROS2-MuJoCo/README.md

 The framework is intended to be executed from the main Simulink model.
 The expected workflow is:

-1. open the model
+1. Open the model
-2. choose the backend with `RUN_MODE`
+2. Choose the backend with `RUN_MODE`
-3. update the model with `Ctrl + D`
+3. Update the model with `Ctrl + D`
-4. press Run
+4. Press Run

 The current setup notes explicitly recommend not relying on a separate launcher for the main workflow.